geckon/hockepy/README.md

     optional arguments:
       -h, --help  show this help message and exit

-Bear in mind that the actual help may differ as this listing may get a bit outdated as new features are added.
+Bear in mind that the actual help may differ as this listing won't necessarily be updated with any feature addition/change.

 ## NHL API